How Long Can Seals Hold Their Breath Underwater?

 seal

-All seals are capable of holding their breath for a period of time underwater; however, the length of time they can varies from species to species.
+All seals can hold their breath for some time underwater; however, the length of time they can vary from species to species.

 ©Colin Seddon/Shutterstock.com

-Depending on the species, seals can hold their breath underwater for anywhere from 15 minutes to two hours!
+Seals can hold their breath underwater for anywhere from 15 minutes to two hours, depending on the species!
 There are 33 species of pinnipeds, collectively known as seals, within the taxonomic clade Pinnipedia.
-Three families fall under this group: the true or earless seals, eared seals or sea lions, and, strangely, the walrus, which is the only living member of the family Odobenidae.
+Three families fall under this group: the true or earless seals, eared seals or sea lions, and, strangely, the walrus, the only living member of the family Odobenidae.

-All species of seals are capable of holding their breath for long periods of time while underwater.
-Compared to us humans, most seals’ lungs are much larger in comparison to their body size.
-In general, the larger the seal, the higher their lung capacity, and the longer they can hold their breath.
-But even the smallest seal species, the ringed seal, is capable of holding its breath for up to around 45 minutes at a time.
+All species of seals can hold their breath for long periods while underwater.
+Compared to humans, most seals’ lungs are much larger than their body size.
+Generally, the larger the seal, the higher their lung capacity, and the longer they can breathe.
+But even the smallest seal species, the ringed seal, can hold its breath for up to around 45 minutes.

 What Seal Species Can Hold Its Breath the Longest?